Unmute the Patch Tokens: Rethinking Probing in Multi-Label Audio Classification: Probing Frozen Embeddings in Multi-label Audio

 Stacking the pooled scores across all $J$ prototypes yields the vector $\bar{\mathbf s}_i\in\mathbb{R}^{J}$.
 We use this vector as the clip-level descriptor, i.e., set $\tilde{\mathbf z}_i := \bar{\mathbf s}_i$, and map it to class logits with the linear classifier $g_{\phi}$.

 \textbf{Rationale.} A prototype layer is parameter-efficient, requiring only $J \cdot D$ parameters.
 The value for $J$ is set by multiplying the number of classes $C$ by a small constant (e.g.,~20~\citep{rauch2025canmasked}), offering a compact alternative to attentive pooling heads that can require over $2D^2$ parameters~\citep{el-noubyATTENTIVE}.
 By binarizing the prototypes to $\mathbf p_{j}\!\in\!\{-1,+1\}^D$, our method yields an additional ${32\times}$ memory reduction relative to 32-bit floats, making it ideal for memory-constrained and on-device applications (e.g., bioacoustics).
-Cosine matching inherently keeps scores scale- and dimension-invariant across backbones, and the $\pm1$ constraint promotes large angular margins between distinct prototypes (near-0 cosine similarities, cf. \autoref{fig:protoreason}), reducing redundancy.
-Our binarized prototypes also simplify prior architectures~\citep{heinrich2025audioprotopnet,rauch2025canmasked}, by allowing prototype-to-class contributions to emerge automatically instead of a constrained classification (see \autoref{fig:protoreason}).
-Overall, our STE-trained binary prototypes provide a {lightweight}, memory-efficient pooling method that addresses the single-vector bottleneck and better routes localized information to the classifier.
+Cosine matching inherently keeps scores scale- and dimension-invariant across backbones. {The near-orthogonality observed between prototypes (cf. \autoref{fig:protoreason}) is not enforced by an explicit mechanism but is an emergent property arising from the method.
+Through the binarization, we also constrain them to the corners of a $D$-dimensional hypercube, creating a structural bias for diversity.
+During training, the optimization process seeks a set of maximally discriminative prototypes to effectively classify different audio events.
+The optimization process, seeking to minimize classification loss, is incentivized to select distinct, non-redundant prototypes.
+In the high-dimensional embedding space, this is most effectively achieved when prototypes are nearly orthogonal.
+Therefore, we simplify the training objective by eliminating the need for an explicit orthogonality loss term used in prior work to enforce diversity~\citep{rauch2025canmasked,heinrich2025audioprotopnet}.
+Finally, unlike prior work, we make the prototypes class-agnostic, allowing the prototypes to better collaborate in disentangling task information.
+The link between these diverse prototypes and their specific class contributions is learned entirely by the linear classifier.
+This layer learns to map the similarity scores from the $J$ prototypes to the $C$ class logits, effectively assigning semantic meaning to each prototype based on its utility for the classification task.}